itteco/oembed2/1 - Intro for Businesses.md

-# Iframely Intro for Businesses - Control What You Publish
+# Iframely for Businesses - Control What You Publish, Choose What You Consume

-## The Cause
+## The Cause for Open Web

-The purpose of Iframely protocol is to help open web take the next step by making it possible for the web content to follow user from website to website.
+The purpose of Iframely protocol is to help open web take the next step by making it possible for web content to follow user from website to website.

-A person sees and likes content on one site, which publishes that content as embed widgets.
+- A person sees and likes content on one site, which publishes that content as embed widgets.
-A person shares its canonical URL on the other site.
-That site presents embeds, so that community can consume main content quickly and easily, without going to the actual URL.
+- A person shares its canonical URL on the other site.
+- That site presents embeds, so that community can consume main content quickly and easily, without going to the actual URL.

-The protocol makes the experience more smooth and engaging for all users and it introduces a new web particle, namely content widget.
+The protocol makes the experience more smooth and engaging for all users and it institutionalizes a new web particle, namely content widget.

 As consequence, it facilitates wide range of social apps and platforms to become a new web browser for the content-only frames.